-Many people turn to vaping as a means of quitting smoking cigarette.
+Many people turn to vaping as a means of quitting smoking cigarettes.
 It’s a healthier habit and reduces the risks of developing disease.
 While vaping may be better in terms of lowering the risks of cancer, emphysema, and other diseases related to tobacco smoking, how does it affect one’s teeth?
 Another reason many people want to quit smoking is to restore a whiter, brighter smile.
-That leaves the question of how vaping affects the appearance of one’s teeth.
+That leaves the question of how vaping vs. smoking affects the appearance of one’s teeth.

 Tobacco smokers know all too well that yellowed teeth are just the beginning of the dental problems caused by regular smoking products.
 While it may not be as visible in the gums as in the teeth, the gums do also become stained and contaminated with the harmful compounds in tobacco smoke.
 Over the long term, continued tobacco use leads to tooth decay and loss, plaque build-up, gingivitis, persistent bad breath, and can eventually cause oral cancer.